 - Pediatric nurse specialist

-Many of the treatment methods require sleep medicine (anesthesia).
+Many of the treatment methods need sleep medicine (anesthesia).
 Treatment may include the following:

 - Laser therapy or photocoagulation.
 A laser is used to destroy the blood supply to the tumor.
 This is used on some smaller tumors.